Mulapeta Port: History

 The state of Andhra Pradesh has an approximately 975 km long coastline, the second longest among Indian states and union territories in India.
 The long coastline enables the state to monetize marine activities on a large scale.
 Andhra Pradesh is one of the premier states in India to have large-scale port infrastructure, and currently has fifteen non-major ports and one major port (Vishakhapatnam).
 The Andhra Pradesh Maritime Board Act came into effect from 16 December 2016; importance and benefits of adapting PPP models in modernization of state ports and their management are acknowledged.
 As part of its efforts to develop port infrastructure, the Andhra Pradesh Maritime Board (APMB) proposed the development of a greenfield port at Bhavnapadu (now Mulapeta) in Srikakulam district of Andhra Pradesh.
 The port limits were fixed in 1979, considering the current requirements and phased development, the Director of APMB requested the Government of Andhra Pradesh to increase the port limits.

-Former Chief Minister of Andhra Pradesh Jaganmohan Reddy laid the foundation stone of Mulapeta port in Srikakulam district on 19 April 2023.
+The foundation stone of Mulapeta port in Srikakulam district was laid on 19 April 2023.